SoK: Anti-Facial Recognition Technology

-When considering properties to guide the design of AFR tools, we assume that efficacy is a given priority.
+When considering design properties of AFR tools, we assume that efficacy is a given.
 Our list of 5 properties target additional considerations beyond basic efficacy, and include desirable properties for efficacy (\#1 and \#2) and for minimizing dependencies and cost (\#3, \#4, \#5):